vchrisb/http-timing/README.md

 `cf logs http-timing |  grep CSV  --line-buffered > app_log.csv`

 The format for the CSV line is:
-`DATE APP_INSTANCE OUT TAG COUNTER UUID DNSLookup TCPConnection TLSHandshake ServerProcessing`
+`DATE APP_INSTANCE OUT TAG COUNTER UUID TOTAL DNSLookup TCPConnection TLSHandshake ServerProcessing`

 Similarily on the target application, e.g. [cf-helloworld](https://github.com/vchrisb/cf-helloworld), you can filter on the router response time and use the UUID to correlate a slow request with the gorouter log.
 `cf logs cf-helloworld | grep response_time --line-buffered > server_log.log`